Jewelry Blog

 These thin inclusions are a great indicator of authenticity.
 If you don’t find these tiny needles (also known as internal silk) all over the core of the gem, it may be a good cause to raise your suspicion about the stone’s origin.

-Important Note: A moderate amount of velvety silk in a Kashmir Sapphire is considered very desirable.
+Important Note: A moderate amount of velvety silk in a Kashmir Sapphire is desirable.
 If, however, there is too much velvety silk, the desirability of the stone will start to go down.

 5. Cut and Shapes of Kashmir Sapphires